• Skip to primary navigation

 Instructions

 • Melt the butter in a large skillet over medium heat and add the chopped onions and salt.
 Toss to coat and cook until slightly softened, about 10 minutes.
-Reduce the heat to low, and continue to cook until a deep caramelized color, about 45 minutes.
-Add the brown sugar and cook another 15 minutes, moving the onions frequently around the skillet.
+Reduce the heat to medium-low, and continue to cook until a deep caramelized color, about 45 minutes.

-• Either remove the leaves from the Brussels sprouts using your fingers, or slice, using a food processor fitted with the slicer attachment.
+• Either remove the leaves from the Brussels sprouts using your fingers or slice, using a food processor fitted with the slicer attachment.
 Rinse and place the leaves in a microwave-safe bowl.
 Cover with plastic wrap and microwave for 35 seconds.
 (Alternatively, steam the leaves over boiling water for 3 - 5 minutes.)

-• Whisk together all of the ingredients for the Maple Dressing except the oil, until the salt dissolves.
+• Whisk together all of the ingredients for the Maple Dressing, except the oil, until the salt dissolves.
 Slowly whisk in the oil.

 • Melt the butter for the Garlic Breadcrumbs in a medium skillet over medium heat and add the garlic and sliced scallions.
 Sauté until soft and add the breadcrumbs.
-Toss to coat and sauté until just starting to crisp.
-Stir in the dried cherries and pepitas and continue to cook until the breadcrumbs are crispy.

 Reader Interactions